aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 #### Encrypt operation with Encryption SDK (KMS)

-We call KMS to generate an unique data key once.
-It allows us to encrypt this key in-memory, and use it for multiple operations to improve performance and prevent throttling.
+We call KMS to generate an unique data key that can be used for multiple `encrypt` operation in-memory.
+It improves performance, cost and prevent throttling.

-> This is known as [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping){target="_blank"}.
+To make this operation simpler to visualize, we keep caching details in a [separate sequence diagram](#encrypt-operation-with-caching-in-encryption-sdk).
+Caching is enabled by default.

 <center>
 ```mermaid